 The 2021 PFS was prepared by GE21 Consultoria Mineral Ltda ("GE21") of Belo Horizonte, Brazil, and Piteau Associates of Sandton, South Africa, both of whom are independent of TriStar.
-Further details of the PFS may be obtained from the 43-101 technical report effective October 4, 2021 (filed on SEDAR).
+Further details of the PFS may be obtained from the 43-101 technical report effective October 4, 2021 (filed on SEDARPLUS.ca).

 The reader is cautioned that the PFS was prepared in 2021.
 As at that date, all cost, input factors, and revenue assumptions were believed to be valid.
-However, the reader is cautioned that over time the estimates may become outdated, and due to inflationary or deflationary trends such estimates will need to be updated or verified in a final feasibility study.
+However, the reader is cautioned that over time the estimates may become outdated, due to inflationary trends and commodity price changes, especially gold, and as such estimates will need to be updated in a final feasibility study.